 The programs listed below are co-ed unless specified otherwise.
 All of our Youth Sports programs are designed for participants of all skill levels.
 We want to shape the experience with positive competition, skill development, and fun for all ages.

-YBall begins in late October and runs until Christmas break for 4 year olds through 2nd grade.
-The second season, dedicated to 3-6 graders, begins in mid-January and concludes in mid-March.
+YBall begins in late October and runs until Christmas break for 3rd through 6th graders.
+The second season, dedicated to 4-year-olds through 2nd grade, begins in mid-January and concludes in mid-March.
 The goal of the younger division is to introduce the basics of basketball in a fun nearly rule-free environment.
 The older age group continues to develop their core basketball skills while exploring the basic team concepts with a more restrictive rule set.